 VW makes $5.4 billion profit in 2016, limits executive pay

+The CEO of Volkswagen Matthias Mueller gestures during a press conference held after the conclusion of the company's board of directors meeting in Wolfsburg, Germany, Friday, Feb.
+24, 2017.
 Volkswagen bounced back into the black in 2016 after suffering a loss the previous year due to the diesel emissions scandal, according to figures released by the German automaker Friday.
-The company reported a net profit attributable to Volkswagen AG shareholders of 5.1 billion euros last year compared with a net loss of almost 1.6 billion euros in 2015.

 |Title